 Along about midday I went up to the church kitchen where Lori was cooking and spent some time there.
 Leaving there I went down the street to have some lunch.
 After lunch I was headed back to the house when I began to think.
 I was headed home to be alone until after ten PM.
 I was part way up the road to going to Kansas City, Kansas.
-I had for some time thought about trying to rediscover the way to Wyandot County Lake, a place I used to go from time to time and a nice connection to rout 5, one of the good motorcycle roads in east Kansas.
-What better day that today, I thought.
+I had for some time thought about trying to rediscover the way to Wyandot County Lake, a place I used to go from time to time and a nice connection to route 5, one of the good motorcycle roads in east Kansas.
+What better day than today, I thought.
 I turned away from the southern route and toward the flyway for a trip north.

 I rode up the flyway observing odd behavior and exited on State Avenue in KCK.
 A short distance up State Avenue I noticed the cage in front of me was aggressively moving to the right lane, a lane occupied by another similar vehicle.
 I could see it coming and must have began to reduce my speed although I can retrieve no specific memory of doing so.
 I was in the left lane.
 I saw them collide, front fender to front fender, hard.
 The offender sped on down the road.
 The struck vehicle was pushed further right.
 State Avenue at that spot is two lanes west bound with a three foot curbed median blocking access to the east bound lanes.

-I thought to myself, I’m going to get by the accident stayed in the right lane.
+I thought to myself, I’m going to get by the accident as it stayed in the right lane.
 I had been concerned about the striking vehicle bouncing back to the left.
 No such luck.
 The second vehicle either struck the right curb or the driver strongly over corrected the steering wheel to the left.
 She came across at an angle first over the right lane and then into mine.
 She was at a 45 degree angle when the front wheel of the Interstate struck her just to the back of the driver’s door.
 Angle strike with the front wheel is pretty much determinative.
 The bike wobbled harshly and went over to the right.
 As it lay, the bottom of both tires were against the left curb.

 I jumped almost immediately to my feet and moved quickly to the median.
 Cars began to stop and drivers rolled down their windows to ask, “Are you okay?”
 “I’m fine!”
 I replied several times.
 It was then I looked down to see the stream of blood up and down the curb I’d been pacing.

 The young lady who had piloted the second vehicle came back expressing her concern and asking what she could do.
 Several people ran out from the Philips 66 across the street, one with a handful of napkins.
 One gentleman asked whether anyone had been called.
 I responded that I didn’t know.
 He screamed back across the road, “Call 9-1-1.”
-There followed a time then of pressing multiple napkins against the flowing wound on the hand and a number of questions.
-The police arrived, I believe first and then arrive a fire department EMT vehicle (ambulance) on the eastbound side.
+There followed a time then of pressing multiple napkins against the flowing wound on the right hand and a number of questions.
+The police arrived, I believe first and then arrived a fire department EMT vehicle (ambulance) on the eastbound side.
 Two of the gentlemen from the 66 offered to help set the bike up.
 I was in no condition to do so.
 They looked at it for a bit and I think they decided they were not so either.
 I did extend the side stand.